 This yearly program is held two days prior to the Atlantic Dialogues conference, and is a tailor-made policy immersion program that consists of structured group conversations with decision and opinion makers on key Atlantic development and cooperation issues, as well as informal meetings with innovative community leaders and think tank representatives.
 The ADELs join the Atlantic Dialogues Conference immediately after the program as full participants, and are presented with the unique opportunity to attend this high-level event, network with leading figures of the Atlantic Basin, and speak in different sessions as well as the final plenary dedicated to that specific year’s cohort.
 The aim of this program was initially to increase intergenerational dialogue within the conference itself, but this notion has been evolving throughout the years.

-Through discussions and debates with other fellow young leaders as well as with established policy, business and civil decision makers present at the Conference, the selected pace shapers will get the chance to broaden their knowledge, sharpen their skills, and network with the other members of this growing community (an alumni network of 180 rising professionals).
+Through discussions and debates with other fellow young leaders as well as with established policy, business and civil decision makers, the selected pace shapers will get the chance to broaden their knowledge, sharpen their skills, and network with the other members of this growing community.

 The ADEL program, which started in 2012 with 35 emerging leaders, has grown to encompass about 247 brilliant young and dynamic leaders in 2017 as part of its community, all from different sectors, fields, regions and backgrounds.
 OCP Policy Center, with the, is looking to build a stronger sense of community between OCPPC and the ADELs, as well as between the ADELs themselves, and to further tap into the potential of this ever-growing community of current and future leaders across the Atlantic Basin.